-The Community Ruleset is a GPLv2 VRT certified ruleset that is distributed free of charge without the VRT License restrictions, without delay, and without oinkcode restriction.
+The Community Ruleset is a GPLv2 Talos certified ruleset that is distributed free of charge without the Snort Subscriber Rule Set License restrictions, without delay, and without oinkcode restriction.
 It consists of the original GPLv2 rules (SIDs 3464 and below) as well as any rules that have been submitted to us to date for inclusion in the VRT ruleset.

 If you are a registered user (under the 30-day delay) you may also include this ruleset in your Snort installation to stay current.
 If there are SID conflicts when Snort starts up between the two rulesets Snort will always take the higher revision number or "rev".
 In most cases this will be the community ruleset.

 The ruleset is designed for the most recent version of Snort.
-(As of today, 22.214.171.124) This isn't to say that the ruleset won't function on older versions of Snort, we just design this up to date and living ruleset for the most current version of Snort in production.
+This isn't to say that the ruleset won't function on older versions of Snort, we just design this up to date and living ruleset for the most current version of Snort in production.

 There are no shared object rules in the community rulepack.

 You may download the Community ruleset by editing your pulledpork.conf and adding the following line to your "rule_url" section: